WDI-SEA/google-shopping-functions/readme.md

 * All available items by the author "Adorama Camera"
 * All items made by Nikon with the author eBay.

+* remember that you must create a script tag for each file you create, and that they must be in the correct order for your code to run.

 ** Example Function Usage**